 Do you ever travel to different places to teach skating?

 I’ve just taught some lessons in Ukraine.
-Soon I hope to teach classes in other parts of the world.
+Soon, I hope to teach classes in other parts of the world.

 What skater influenced your skating the most throughout your career?
 Who is your current favorite skater?

-I’ve seen many beautifully shot photos of you, who are your favorite photographers to work with?
+I’ve seen many beautifully shot photos of you; who are your favorite photographers to work with?

-Yes, we always try to get good photos, but last year was especially awesome.
+We always try to get good photos, but last year was especially awesome.
 I especially like to take photos with Bruno Santos.
 We met this year at the PSWC and were able to take several cool photos throughout Paris.
 I’ve also had several great photos taken this year by Alex Shu.

 Do you do any other sports outside of skating?